buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcHvacDomain/QuantitySets/Qto_BurnerBaseQuantities.md

+# Qto_BurnerBaseQuantities

 Base quantities that are common to the definition of all types of burners.
 <!-- end of short definition -->